nordeck/matrix-neoboard/docs/model/crdt-documents.md

 the same IDs in the CRDT document to the connected elements.

 A connection happens when a line end is dropped over a shape's connection point.
-For example, when a line start handle is dropped over the bottom right rectangle the following data is produced:
+For example, when a line start handle is dropped over the bottom right connection point of rectangle the following data is produced:

 Rectangle shape element with id: `E8LVfJCoYubKA-x2cuc0n`: